Rate-Distortion-Classification Representation Theory for Bernoulli Sources: RDC Tradeoff with Common Randomness

 \subsection{RDC/DRC Functions for Bernoulli Sources}

 We now consider the one-shot RDC framework to a binary setting.
 The problem can be expressed entirely in terms of the conditional distribution $p_{\hat{X}|X,U}$ with $X$ and $U$ being independent, which directly specifies the reconstruction $\hat{X}$ and obviates the need for an explicit intermediate representation $M$, as illustrated in Figure~\ref{fig:Architectures} and formalized in Theorem~\ref{thm:oneshot_random_simplified}.
-The constraint $H(\hat{X}|X,U)=0$ enforces that $\hat{X}$ is a deterministic function of $(X,U)$, i.e., $\hat{X}=f(X,U)$ for some mapping $f$, with the auxiliary variable $U$ serving as the sole source of randomness.
-In this equivalent architecture, the encoder deterministically maps $(X,U)$ to $\hat{X}$ and subsequently compresses $\hat{X}$ losslessly at an average rate approaching $H(\hat{X}|U)$, while the constraint $H(S|\hat{X})\leq C$ ensures that the relevant information for classification is preserved.
-The decoder then performs lossless decompression and outputs the reconstruction $\hat{X}$.

 \begin{theorem} Suppose that $\Theta$ contains a single pair $(D, C)$.
 For a source \( X \sim p_X \) and an associated classification variable \( S \sim p_S \), the one-shot RDC function can be written as \begin{mini!}|s|[2] {p_U, p_{\hat{X}|X,U}} { H(\hat{X}|U) } { } {R^*(D, C) = } \addConstraint{\!\!\!\!\!\!\!\!\!\!\!\!\!\!
 H(\hat{X}|U,X) = 0, I(X,U) = 0}{} \addConstraint{\!\!\!\!\!\!\!\!\!\!\!\!\!\! \mathbb{E}[\Delta(X, \hat{X})]\leq D, H(S | \hat{X}) \leq C.}{} \end{mini!} where $p_{U,X,\hat{X}}=p_U\,p_X\,p_{\hat{X}|U,X}$. \end{theorem}